genicam/harvesters/README.rst

 Harvester's name is from the great Flemish painter, Pieter Bruegel the Elder's painting so-called "The Harvesters".
 You can see the painting in the top of this page.
 Harvesters harvest a crop every season that has been fully grown and the harvested crop is passed to the consumers.
 On the other hand, image acquisition libraries acquire images as their crop and the images are passed to the following processes.
 We found the similarity between them and decided to name our library Harvester.

-Apart from anything else, we love its peaceful and friendly name.
+Apart from anything else, we love its peaceful and friendly name, and you?

 ----

 .. contents:: Table of Contents
-    :depth: 2
+    :depth: 1

 **Disclaimer**: All external pictures should have associated credits.
 If there are missing credits, please tell us, we will correct it.
 Similarly, all excerpts should be sourced.
 If not, this is an error and we will correct it as soon as you tell us.

 ----